tachiyomiorg/website/website/src/docs/faq/general.md

 **Tachiyomi** isn't designed for anime streaming.

 Projects using the **Tachiyomi** name for anime streaming aren't affiliated with the main project.

-## Can I sync between multiple devices?
-**Tachiyomi** can't sync between devices.
-Use its [backup and restore](/docs/guides/backups) features for series database and content migration to another device.

 ## What's a fork?
 Forks are alternate **Tachiyomi** versions with distinct features.
 Get more details here.